Translate

 Dave swivelled slightly in his chair.
 “Yeah, see, I’m really busy today, so…”

-The wizard blinked at the empty desk and the Microsoft Outlook tab open to a blank email draft.
+The wizard blinked at the empty desktop surface and the Microsoft Outlook tab open to a blank email draft.

 “But—but you’re the one!” the wizard stammered.
 “Born under the Blood Moon!
 Marked by fate!
 A warrior destined to wield the Sacred Blade and bring balance to the realm!”